alta3/linux-unattended-installation/readme.md

 - MAC support which requires a isohdpfx.bin binary with no MD5 checksum verification.
 - Docker
 - Build disk images
+- The long name "linux-unattended-installation" changed to "lui" for shorter command line instructions.

 ## Ubuntu 20.04 LTS